Ways to Use Boom Task Cards in Elementary Music Classes

 Display each question on the white board while the entire class writes their own answer on paper or individual write/wipe boards.

-If you are using Melody Builder Block Lessons, try using this FREE Melodic Boom Card Treble Clef Template with pennies or BINGO chips for notes.
+If you are using Melody Builder Block Lessons, you may this FREE Melodic Boom Cards Treble Clef Template with pennies or small BINGO chips for notes.
 Use a piece of yarn or a pipe cleaner for a ledger line if necessary.

 Use Boom Cards for Pre/Post Tests